jwong1209/cse15l-lab-reports/lab-report-1-week-2.md

 ![mkDir.png](mkDir.png)

 ## Step 4: Moving Files with scp
 `scp` is a command that will copy a file or folder from your computer to the remote computer.
-Create a java file to be transferred(I named mine newExample.java).
-The scp command needs to be given the name of the folder or file(`WhereAmI.java`)
+Create a java file to be copied with the following code.
 ```
 class WhereAmI {
   public static void main(String[] args) {